GramGra07/WHS-FTC-Code_Training_Module/README.md

 This gets the runtime, checks it and if it is less than or equal to 30 seconds, it keeps running.
 If it is over or equal to 30, it stops.

 [Go to top](#top)
+### Editing your code <a name="edit"><a/>
+One major part is editing your code, to do this you will open your project in android studio, then tap FTC Robot Controller/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples to get to the samples, you will need to find the teamcode part to edit your code correctly.

 ### Functions <a name="func"><a/> [^ape]
 - What is the format?
  ```